BrickMMO/tasks/project-pitch.markdown

 - Favicon Generator (https://favicon.io/)
 - Sample File Website (a website with every testing file you could need)

-If done correctly this can make a great portfolio piece.
+If done corrrrectly this can make a great portfolio piece.
 I would recommend aiming for something like one of the following Useless Websites:

 - [Passive Aggressive Password Machine](https://trypap.com/)
 - [Koalas to the Max](https://www.koalastothemax.com/)